 The Company has continued its business of property investment in the United Kingdom.
-No changes in the Company's principal activity are anticipated in the foreseeable future.
+No changes in the Company's principal activity are anticipated in the forseeable future.

-Going concern
+Going concernApache

 The Directors have determined that preparing the financial statements on the going concern basis is appropriate due to the continued financial support of the ultimate parent company, Land Securities Group PLC.
-The Directors' going concern assessment covers the period to 31 August 2022 and confirmation has been received that Land Securities Group PLC will support the Company until at least this date.
+The Directors' going concern assessment covers the period to 30 November 2022 and confirmation has been received that Land Securities Group PLC will support the Company until at least this date.
 It is understood that this support will remain in place until revoked and there is no expectation this will occur in the foreseeable future.
-The Company's ability to meet its future liabilities is therefore dependent on the financial performance, position and liquidity of the Group as a whole.
-At a Group level, considerations included potential risks and uncertainties in the business, credit, market, property valuation and liquidity risks, including the availability and repayment profile of bank facilities, as well as forecast covenant compliance.
-Following the deterioration in cash collections over the year ended 31 March 2021 as a result of Covid-19, further stress testing has been carried out to ensure the Group has sufficient cash resources to continue in operation for the period to 31 August 2022.
+The Company's ability to meet its future liabilities is therefore dependent on the financial performance, position and liquidity risks, including the availability and repayment profile of bank facilities, as well as forecast covenant compliance.
+Following the deterioration in cash collections over the year ended 31 March 2021 as a result of Covid-19, further stress testing has been carried out to ensure the Group has sufficient cash resources to continue in operation for the period to 30 November 2022.
 This stress testing modelled a scenario with materially reduced levels of cash receipts over the next 12 months.
-Based on these considerations, together with available market information and the Directors' knowledge and experience of the Company, the Directors continue to adopt the going concern basis in preparing the financial statements for the year ended 31 March 2021.
+Based on these considerations, together with available market information and the Director's knowledge and experience of the Company, the Directors continue to adopt the going concern basis in preparing the financial statements for the year ended 31 March 2021.